gdm413229/hellsmith-editor/README.md

 # Hellsmith (GTK3)

 Hellsmith is an editor for GZDoom archives and maps.
 The project is conceived as a Linux counterpart to the Windows-exclusive GZDoom Builder.
-The original vision was to be integrated into GZDoom.
+The original vision was to be a union of SLADE and GZDoom Builder integrated into GZDoom.

 ## The Legend of the Hellsmith (gdm413229's version)